This article will walk users through the New Report wizard and demonstrate how to create a new report.

 The report name can be up to 255 characters long.
-Avoid special characters such as ? : / \ * “ < >.
+The following special characters may not be used: ? : / \ * “ < >

 The report’s description appears at the bottom of the Main Menu when it is selected.
 The description text may also be used to search for a report.

 Note: You cannot create a report inside a folder that is read-only ().

 In the Categories Tab, select the Data Categories that you would like to have access to on the report.
 It is important to understand two terms: Data Category and Data Field.